HikmetIskif/Kubernetes-Task-Manager/README.md

 # Kubernetes and AWS ECS Task Manager App
 This repository contains a task manager web application built with Python's Flask framework and PostgreSQL database.
 The application and database are containerized using Docker and can be set up using Kubernetes deployment files.
 Additionally, the containers are deployed on AWS using various AWS services routed to [taskmanager.hikmetiskif.com](https://taskmanager.hikmetiskif.com) .
+(**NOTE:** Due to AWS costs, I stopped the services.)

 # About the Application
 The application is a web-based task manager that allows users to create, read, update, and delete tasks.
 It uses PostgreSQL as its database.